klingo/ESO-LibShifterBox/README.md

--- @param value string with the (displayed) value of the moved entry -- @categoryId string with the category of the moved entry (can be nil) -- @isDestListLeftList boolean whether the entry is is moved to the left listBox local function myEntryMovedFunction(shifterBox, key, value, categoryId, isDestListLeftList)
+-- @param value string with the (displayed) value of the moved entry -- @categoryId string with the category of the moved entry (can be nil) -- @isDestListLeftList boolean whether the entry is is moved to the left listBox -- @fromList object a list of all entries from the source list, AFTER the move -- #toList object a list of all entries from the destination list, AFTER the move local function myEntryMovedFunction(shifterBox, key, value, categoryId, isDestListLeftList, fromList, toList)
     -- do something
 end
 shifterBox:RegisterCallback(LibShifterBox.EVENT_ENTRY_MOVED, myEntryMovedFunction)